Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 First up is FoldableK.
 This one lets us accumulate the values in the HKD to a single value, and leave the world of HKD.
 You often use FoldableK as the last step in a chain of transformations.
 It will let us remove the boilerplate from `hasAnyUpdates` and implement the last step of doobie's `sets`.
-Before we do that though, let's add a few more to our collection.

 {% capture scala-foldableK %}
 trait FoldableK[F[_[_]]] {